seraphim2022/MAS_learn_together/README.md

 Added counting from 1-100 in German

-Added the option to play tetris under the Learn catigory
+Added the option to play tetris under the Learn category!

 How to install